-Later in the evening, after we finish our roast chicken and creamy potato salad dinner in the dining room and I help my grandmother with the dishes, Nanna will slice colossal pieces of pavlova for each of us, pour herself a small brandy, and we’ll take the plates into the living room, where we’ll tuck into those sweet, crunchy, hills of heaven while we watch a comedy on TV.
+Later in the evening, after we finish our roast chicken and creamy potato salad dinner in the dining room and I help my grandmother with the dishes, Nanna will slice colossal pieces of pavlova for each of us, pour herself a small brandy, and we’ll take the plates into the living room, where we’ll tuck into those sweet, crunchy hills of heaven while we watch TV.

 My childhood summers growing up in Sydney are full of such sweet, simple memories, most of them involving food.
 There was a lot of time spent in the vegetable gardens at both grandparents’ houses, helping to water the plants, pick tomatoes and cucumbers, and eat grapes from the vines.

-There was even more time spent in the kitchen, helping my mum and my grandmothers to cook, whether it was peeling veggies for my Nan or helping Baboushka shape pilemeni and vareniki dumplings.
-Or stuffing snail shells, crumbing schnitzels, rolling sushi, tossing stir-fries, and generally helping out my culinary adventurous mother with any number of exotic ‘ethnic’ dishes she experimented with in the 1970s and early ’80s.
+There was even more time spent in the kitchen, helping my mum and my grandmothers, whether it was peeling veggies for my Nan or helping my Russian grandmother shape pilemeni and vareniki dumplings.
+Or helping my more culinary adventurous mum to stuff snail shells, crumb schnitzels, or cut veggies for stir-fries.

-We’d join the kitchen table to the dining table, and pull dusty chairs out of the garage, and the big spacious dining room would all of a sudden feel crowded and small, with everyone jammed in together, elbows knocking the other’s as we ate.
+We’d join the kitchen table to the dining table, and pull dusty chairs out of the garage, and the big spacious dining room would all of a sudden feel crowded and small, with everyone jammed in together, elbows knocking our neighbours as we ate.

-My parents were also responsible for creating memorable meals, from sophisticated fondue nights when I got to dress up and my parents’ friends would arrive in floor-length maxi-dresses (the women, of course) and flared trousers and paisley shirts (the blokes), to the crazy barbecues in the backyard involving cold beer, burnt sausages, big bowls of salad, and beautifully bloody steaks.
+My parents also created some of my memorable meals, from sophisticated fondue nights when I got to dress up and my parents’ friends would arrive in floor-length maxi-dresses (the women, of course) and flared trousers and paisley shirts (the blokes), to the crazy barbecues in the backyard involving cold beer, burnt sausages, big bowls of salad, and bloody steaks.
 I sipped raspberry cordial.

-It was the food and the act of cooking and eating that was an excuse for socialising.
-It was the meals that brought us together as family and friends.
+The act of cooking and eating was an excuse for socialising, for gathering around a table to share meals as much as make memories, but it was those meals that brought us together as family and friends.
 Especially the annual gatherings for occasions like Russian Easter and Christmas.

 It was the food, always the food that was responsible.
 It was never: should we spend some time together on Sunday catching up and reminiscing and laughing or crying?
 No, it was always: come over for Sunday lunch or let’s have a barbecue.

-And it wasn’t only the holiday feasts at home that were so memorable.
-The eating we did on holiday was even more so, whether it was buying fresh seafood at a local fishing co-op in some northern New South Wales or Queensland coastal holiday town or, even better, catching our own fish from the beach or boat that we’d then barbecue for dinner in a caravan park or camping barbecue area.
-Always by the water.
+And it wasn’t only the feasts at home that were so memorable.
+The eating we did on holiday was even more so, whether it was buying fresh seafood at a local fishing co-op in some northern New South Wales or Queensland coastal holiday town or, even better, catching our own fish from the beach or boat that we’d then barbecue for dinner in a caravan park or camping barbecue area, always by the water.